twsswt/theatre_ag/README.md

 # Theatre_Ag: The Software Agent Theatre

-A Python framework for multi-agent simulations, with a particular focus on modelling socio-technical systems.
+A Python based environment for multi-agent simulations, with a particular focus on modelling socio-technical systems.

 ## Contributors